 Here are some of my tips about what to wear in Italy in November.

-• Comfortable trousers or jeans.
-Since you are likely to spend most of the time sightseeing and walking, a pair of comfortable trousers are a must.
+- Comfortable trousers or jeans.
+Since you are likely to spend most of the time sightseeing and walking, a pair of comfortable trousers is a must.
 Depending on what type of trip you are going to have, you will choose what trousers are a better fit.
 For big cities, a pair of jeans or smart cotton trousers will be fine.
-If you are going to trek in the mountain, you will probably prefer lightweight hiking trousers.
+Check out what shoes to wear with skinny jeans to be always trendy.
+If you are going to trek in the mountains, you will probably prefer lightweight hiking trousers.
 In case of rain, waterproof trousers or overtrousers feel like a sound choice.

 What to pack for a trip to Italy in November